jrheard/madison-wcb/docs/index.rst

 in the fourth slot of your watercolor palette; etc.

 The library also makes use of the ``turtle`` module in order to allow users to visualize what their program will paint when it's connected to the WaterColorBot.
+Hopefully this saves you some paint.

 If your goal is to find the sanest, best way to paint pictures using a WaterColorBot, your best bet is to read through `the bot's official documentation <http://wiki.evilmadscientist.com/WaterColorBot_Software>`_